Utility retail companies bill customers for the total cost to acquire, deliver and provide billing services.

 Natural gas commodity rates

 Regulated gas retailers purchase natural gas from the wholesale market for their customers.
-The monthly gas prices are regulated by the AUC, and reflect market conditions.
+The monthly gas prices are regulated by the AUC and reflect market conditions.

 Regulated gas retailers establish their monthly cost of gas rate by forecasting both the consumption for the upcoming month and the market price using monthly and daily indices.
 During the course of the month, commodity costs may vary from the forecast due to changes in expected weather and/or market prices.
 The cost of gas is reconciled between what customers are charged for the cost of gas and the actual market costs.
 Any surpluses or deficits are placed in an account, this amount is included when determining the cost of gas for the next month.